What if a new movement in theology could widen the pathway to God? What if logical reasoning could be a bridge to spiritual revelation?

-The term “Logos” is Greek for “word” and in the Christian tradition is used by the author of John’s gospel to refer to the incarnation.
-Staying true to its name, the Logos Institute aims to explore the central theological message of Christianity through collaboration with systematic theologians, Biblical scholars, and analytic philosophers.
+The term “Logos” is Greek for “word.”
+In Christian tradition, it’s used in the Bible’s Gospel of John to refer to the incarnation: God becoming human.
+Staying true to its name, the Logos Institute aims to explore this and other central theological messages of Christianity through collaboration with systematic theologians, Biblical scholars, analytic philosophers and the sciences.

 Notably, the Logos Institute is committed to a relatively new byroad in theological study: analytic theology, which runs parallel in its methods to analytic philosophy.
 Both reflect a concern for transparency, simplicity in expression, clear and logical argumentation, and painstaking analysis, says Alan J. Torrance, Logos Institute cofounder and now emeritus professor of systematic theology.